diku-dk/futhark/docs/language-overview.rst

 In-Place Updates
 ~~~~~~~~~~~~~~~~

-In an array-oriented programming language, a common task is to modify
+In an array programming language, we tend to use bulk operations for
-some elements of an array.
+most array manipulation.
+However, sometimes it is useful to directly
+replace some element.
 In a pure language, we cannot permit free
 mutation, but we can permit the creation of a duplicate array, where
 some elements have been changed.
 General modification of array
 elements is done using the ``let-with`` construct.
 In its most